 - Pray for a continued ability to speak Japanese

-- Pray for Eli, Micah, and Emma as they are in kindergarten and elementary school that they can learn and thrive in a different culture and that they can make good friends and understand Japanese.
+- Pray for Eli, Micah, and Emma as they are in elementary school that they can learn and thrive in a different culture and that they can make good friends and understand Japanese.
 Pray also that we can be an effective witness to the other parents at their schools and for their growth as believers in Christ.